sqlballs/mSQLg2c/modules/04-ImprovementsInSQLOnTheMicrosoftAzurePlatform.md

 In the previous modules, you learned about how to <a href="https://github.com/sqlballs/mSQLg2c/blob/Josh/modules/02-AuditingYourDataEstateArchitecture.md" target="_blank"> <b>audit your data estate</b></a>, and the most recent <a href="https://github.com/sqlballs/mSQLg2c/blob/Josh/modules/03-SQLServerImprovements.md" target="_blank"><b>SQL Server improvements</a>.</b> In this module, you will learn about the different options available for running SQL Server in Azure and all the considerations that are involved with running an architecture in the cloud, like Manageability, Availability, Performance, Security, and Deployment.

-(As a reminder, make sure you check out the <a href="https://github.com/sqlballs/mSQLg2c/blob/Josh/modules/01-SetupandWorkshopMethodology.md" target="_blank"><b>Pre-Requisites</b></a> page before you start.
+(<a href="https://github.com/sqlballs/mSQLg2c/blob/main/modules/01-SetupandWorkshopMethodology.md" target="_blank">Make sure you check out the <b>Pre-Requisites</b> page before you start</a>.
 You'll need all of the items loaded there before you can proceed with the workshop.)

 Using the <a href="https://github.com/sqlballs/mSQLg2c/blob/main/modules/02-AuditingYour%20DataEstateArchitecture.md">processes, tools and procedures from the Auditing  Module</a>, the WideWorldImporters company has completed an initial audit of their data estate.
-They have settled on many architectural improvements in the latest version of SQL Server on-premises, and have decided to move to the latest version for many of their systems, using the Compatibilit settings where required.
+They have settled on many architectural improvements in the latest version of SQL Server on-premises, and have decided to move to the latest version for many of their systems, using the Compatibility settings where required.
 They have also started a test installation of SQL Server running on Red Hat Linux, and developers are now using SQL Server in Containers.

 WideWorldImporters is now turning its attention to workloads they can use in the Microsoft Azure platform.
 They are particularly interested in the security, availability and elastic scale available in a cloud service.

-For consisitency, they are continuing their evaluation using the same categories that they investigated for the on-premises installations of SQL Server:
+For consistency, they are continuing their evaluation using the same categories that they investigated for the on-premises installations of SQL Server:

 <dl>
   <dt><a href="#4.1" target="_blank">4.1 - Deployment Options</dt>